 Where DCM is genetic, it is usually inherited as an 'autosomal dominant trait'.
 This means that the mutated gene is on one of the non-sex chromosomes (called the autosomes), and a child of an affected parent will have a 50% chance of inheriting the gene mutation.
 More rarely, it can be a mutation on the X (female sex) chromosome.
 Where DCM has a genetic cause, it is recommended that first-degree relatives (children, siblings and parents) of the person with DCM are also screened for DCM.
-This usually involves having an echocardiogram and an ECG (see page 3), under the care of a cardiologist.
-Genetic testing of the relatives may also be considered.
-This involves looking at their genes for the same mutation that causes DCM in their relative.
+This usually involves having an echocardiogram and an Electrocardiogram (see page 3), under the care of a cardiologist.
+Genetic testing of relatives may also be considered if there is a known gene mutation.
+This involves looking for the same genetic mutation responsible for DCM in a first degree relative.

 For many individuals with DCM genetic testing does not have a direct impact on their condition or how it is managed.
 However, an exception to this is a mutation in a gene called 'lamin A/C'.
 It is important to identify individuals with this mutation as it increases the risk of sudden cardiac death (SCD).
-In individuals with this specific mutation an implantable defibrillator is usually fitted, which prevents SCD (see page 3).
+In individuals with this specific mutation an implantable defibrillator is usually implanted as a preventative measure, which prevents SCD (see page 3).